ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 The Global Citizens’ Assembly for People and Planet, launching at COP30, is to provide a structured way to influence policy beyond electoral cycles.

 The [Global Citizens’ Assembly](https://globalassemblies.org) site is the main hub.
-It presents itself as the home for global and community-level assemblies, with mention of the People and Planet focus and alignment with COP processes like COP30.
+It presents itself as the home for global and community-level assemblies, with mention of the People and Planet focus and congruence with COP processes like COP30.
 However, it seems to represent the model and vision rather than a single, already-convened Global Citizens’ Assembly for People and Planet.
 The assembly appears to be in the mobilisation or design phase, not convened yet.
 The design intends to replicate previous national "successes".